xdididon/WiFicon/README.md

 The application also provides:

-* Activity tracking
+* activity tracking
-* Access point density overview
+* access point density overview

 WiFicon does not make links between devices by only observing which client is connected to which access point.
 The application extracts the contents of all client's preferred network list (PNL) in the logs and computes relationships